 When your baby starts chewing on the crib rail cover there is going to be drool.
 Lots and lots of drool.
-A crib rail cover should not only be easy to clean but also prevent drool building up inside it.
+A crib rail cover should not only be easy to clean but also prevent drool from building up inside it.

 A fabric crib rail, for instance, can soak up drool leaving it constantly damp.
 The underside of a damp crib rail cover is the perfect environment for growing mold and mildew.

 Some crib rail covers are designed with loops.
-These loops are perfect for hanging extra teething toys from to give your baby an alternative to chewing on the cover.
+These loops are perfect for hanging extra teething toys to give your baby an alternative to chewing on the cover.

 While a white crib rail cover may match your nursery’s decor perfectly, extra care will be needed to maintain the crisp color.

 Keep in mind that it is not enough to protect a single crib rail.
 Your baby will simply turn around and start chewing on an unprotected railing.